kushalahuja02/Investigating-Imdb-Movies-Dataset/README.md

 ## Approach
 My approach involves a thorough process of Data Cleaning, Data Manipulation, and Exploratory Data Analysis.
 These steps are crucial for extracting meaningful insights and answering key questions.

+## Conclusions
+Through data-driven analysis, this project provides valuable insights into the movie industry, beneficial for stakeholders and enthusiasts alike.
+Key findings include:

+- **Top 10 Grossing Movies:** The highest-grossing movie is 'Avatar', followed by 'Star Wars' and 'Titanic', indicating a trend towards Sci-Fi genres in box office success.
+- **Highest Rated Directors:** Christopher Nolan, Stanley Kubrick, and Quentin Tarantino are among the top-rated directors.
+- **Top Production Companies:** Universal Pictures, Warner Bros., and Paramount Pictures lead in movie production.
+- **Popular Release Months:** June, July, November, and December are peak months for popular movies, with January, September, April, and August being the least popular.
+- **Budget-Revenue Correlation:** There is a strong positive correlation between a movie's budget and its revenue.

+### Limitations
+- **Data Type Issues:** Some columns like release_date required datatype conversions.
+- **Multivalued Columns:** Columns like Production Companies, Genres, and Cast present challenges due to multiple values in single rows, necessitating advanced data handling.
+-
 ## Data Source
 The dataset used in this project is the 'TMDb Movies Dataset', comprising over 10,000 movie records.
 It includes a variety of information ranging from basic movie details to financial data.